 In the early 1980s, in response to a request from the central Government Department of Lands and Survey, a three-year BSc degree majoring in Measurement Science was added to the BSurv degree.
 In an attempt to meet the burgeoning demand for planners in New Zealand, a three-year BSc degree in Land Planning and Development was also introduced, and in the late 1980s, a further three-year Bachelor degree was introduced in Land and Spatial Information Studies (BSc (LSIS)).

-The LSIS degree was retired in 2009 and the Bachelor of Applied Science in Geographic Information Systems (BAppSci (GIS)), was bought under direct control of the School of Surveying.
+The LSIS degree was retired in 2009 and the Bachelor of Applied Science in Geographic Information Systems (BAppSci (GIS)), was brought under direct control of the School of Surveying.
 These degree courses remain viable and the BAppSci (GIS) has especially increased in student enrolments since its relocation to the School.

 In 1988 enrolments in the BSurv degree were increased from 30 to 40.
 In September 1993 the School moved to the School’s current location at 310 Castle Street.
 In 1994, as a result of a 1991 Survey Industry Review, the previously fully prescribed BSurv degree was replaced by a new degree in which the academic program for final year students consisted of a core surveying component supplemented with a specified number of surveying electives.
 With minor amendments, this degree structure has remained in place to the present.